evilmog/ntlmv1-multi/README.md

 (stdin)= 8846f7eaee8fb117ad06bdd830b7586c
 ```

-So to calculate the last 4 characters of the ntlm hash for our NTLMv1-SSP chalenge we use the following command from the tool output to get ```586c```
+So to calculate the last 4 characters of the ntlm hash for our NTLMv1-ESS chalenge we use the following command from the tool output to get ```586c```
 ```
 ./ct3_to_ntlm.bin 2BBD6C9ABCD021D0 1122334455667788 85D5BC2CE95161CD00000000000000000000000000000000
 ```

-We must make a hash file with the following content according to the tool which has the modified SRV Challenges to deal with SSP
+We must make a hash file with the following content according to the tool which has the modified SRV Challenges to deal with ESS
 ```
 892F905962F76D32:b36d2b9a8607ea77
 3837F613F88DE27C:b36d2b9a8607ea77